 Books are a great way to get kids immersed in different cultural traditions, fostering a sense of ethnic diversity.
-Below are 10 such selections that focus on Thailand.
+We’ve done the homework for you and found 10 great selections that focus on Thailand.

 Based on a true story, this sensitively written book depicts the story of eight working elephants in Khao Lak during the 2004 tsunami.
 Freeing themselves from their bonds, they raced down to the beach to rescue nearly fifty people who otherwise would have drowned.